charlielobster/CUDA_NekRS/README.md

 I received:

-    ~/repos/NekRS$ CC=mpicc CXX=mpic++ FC=mpif77 ./nrsconfig

-    cmake -S . -B build -Wfatal-errors
-    CMake Error at /usr/share/cmake-3.28/Modules/CMakeDetermineCCompiler.cmake:49 (message):
-    Could not find compiler set in environment variable CC:

-    mpicc.
-    Call Stack (most recent call first):
-    CMakeLists.txt:2 (project)

     CMake Error: CMAKE_C_COMPILER not set, after EnableLanguage CMake Error: CMAKE_CXX_COMPILER not set, after EnableLanguage CMake Error: CMAKE_Fortran_COMPILER not set, after EnableLanguage

-Apparently this requires passing the paths to cmake in the command-line or using a set() before the call to project()
+This requires passing the paths to cmake in the command-line or using a set() before the call to project().
+In

     cmake -DCMAKE_CXX_COMPILER=/pathto/g++ -DCMAKE_C_COMPILER=/pathto/gcc /pathto/source